 - Any incident or work zone crashes noted

 At a minimum, the Traffic Quality Control daily diaries are to be submitted at the completion of the project.
 It is preferable that the Traffic Quality Control daily diaries be submitted at the end of every two weeks.
-During the start of the project it is recommended that the Traffic Quality Control diaries be reviewed with the Project Engineer more often in order to review the effectiveness and proper operation of the projects overall traffic control.
+Many RCE Offices require the daily traffic control diaries to be submitted biweekly in order for the Contractor to be paid for traffic control.
+During the start of the project it is recommended that the Traffic Quality Control diaries be reviewed with the Project Engineer more often to review the effectiveness and proper operation of the projects overall traffic control.

-Both of these flagger related materials are available through the Iowa DOT warehouse at telephone number (515) 239-1253.
-The Flagger Handbook is currently $1.60 and is item code 000 - 303930.
-The DVD Flagger training video is currently $10.00 and is item code 000 480729.
+Both flagger related materials are available through the Iowa DOT warehouse at telephone number (515) 239-1253.
 The video is available in both computer and DVD player formats.
 Make sure you order the correct format.
 The Flagger Handbook is also available electronically at the following URL: http://www.iowadot.gov/erl/current/FM/flagger.pdf.
 The downloaded Flagger Handbook is only allowed for training purposes.
 The printed version is the version to be presented to the trained flagger per specification article 2528.03.K.1.a.